 Floss, floss, floss.

-You’ve heard it said a million times, and for good reason.
+You’ve heard it said a million times, and for a good reason.
 Floss your teeth daily!
 Flossing is crucially important when it comes to clearing out plaque and bacteria between the teeth that your toothbrush can’t reach.
 When left on your teeth, this plaque will eventually bore its way into your tooth’s surface, causing cavities and possibly leading to tooth loss.
 Flossing also helps to reduce complications associated with diabetes, lowers your risk of heart disease, and can help reduce the chances of developing respiratory issues.

 See your dentist at least every six months.

 Visiting your dentist should be just like going to your general practitioner for a checkup.
 You go to make sure everything is in working order and to fix any issues that may have arisen.
-It’s natural to be a bit fearful of bad news, but one should never avoid visiting the dentist simply to continue living in blissful ignorance.
-Most oral issues are time sensitive, so the sooner you find out about a problem, the better your chances are of fixing it!
+It’s natural to be a bit fearful of bad news, but one should never avoid visiting the dentist to continue living in blissful ignorance.
+Most oral issues are time-sensitive, so the sooner you find out about a problem, the better your chances are of fixing it!

 Maintaining a diligent oral health practice is something many of us continue to work on, but as with anything, practice makes perfect.
 Taking care of your oral health each day is your best bet at keeping on top of any issues that may arise and lessening the chances of developing cavities and gingivitis.

 If you’re curious about what more you can do to protect your oral health, or if you think it’s time to schedule your regular dental checkup, give us a call at TruBlu Dentistry in Burbank, Chicago, or Hegewisch!